 The accompanying consolidated financial statements have been prepared on a going concern basis.
 The Company has an accumulated deficit of approximately \$51.9 million as of June 30, 2016 and a net loss of approximately \$7.8 million for the six months ended June 30, 2016, and has not generated significant revenue or positive cash flows from operations.
 These factors raise substantial doubt about the Company's ability to continue as a going concern within one year after the audited financial statements are issued.
 The accompanying consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or amounts of liabilities that might result from the outcome of this uncertainty.
 To meet its capital needs, the Company is considering multiple alternatives, including, but not limited to, additional equity financings, debt financings, partnerships, collaborations and other funding transactions.
 There can be no assurance that the Company will be able to complete any such transactions on acceptable terms or otherwise.
-On April 1, 2016, the Company is leadership team to decrease operating costs.
+On April 1, 2016, the Company implemented a cost-savings plan and focused corporate strategy involving reductions in headcount as well as a deferral in a portion of annual base salaries for the Company's leadership team to decrease operating costs.
 These cost-saving measures are intended to significantly reduce the Company's cost structure and scale the organization appropriately for its current goals.
 The Company plans to direct its resources primarily to enable the completion of its Phase 2 clinical trial of HS-410 for the treatment of non-muscle invasive bladder cancer (NMIBC) and to advance the current eight patients enrolled in its Phase 1b trial evaluating HS-110 in combination with nivolumab, a Bristol-Myers Squibb PD-1 checkpoint inhibitor, for the treatment of non-small cell lung cancer (NSCLC).
 The Company has sufficient cash and cash equivalents to fund its clinical trials until the HS-410 Phase 2 data is released.
-If the Company is unable to obtain the necessary capital required to maintain operations, it will need to pursue a plan to license or sell its assets, seek to be acquired by anothe
+If the Co